When is RuPaul's Drag Race UK season 2 released? Queens, guest judges and latest news

 Gentleman start your engines – because Drag Race UK season two is here!

-RuPaul’s Drag Race UK is officially back on screen!
-And already we’ve seen one queen sashay away from the show.
+The competition is heating up on RuPaul’s Drag Race UK.
+The show returned for a second season on January 14th and already we’ve seen one queen sashay away.

-Joe Black from Brighton was the first to be eliminated after the series launched on January 14th.
+Brighton-based queen Joe Black was the first to be eliminated, following a lip-sync battle with Bimini Bon Boulash.

-It comes after a lip sync battle with Bimini Bon Boulash, who Black thinks has a good chance of winning the show.

-Speaking to press including RadioTimes.com, she said: “I’ve got three people, I would love to see take the crown, and that’s Lawrence [Chaney], Ginny [Lemon] and because now I feel a special connection to them – you know the smallest, non-binary person in show business, is Bimini Bon Boulash.
-Between those three, the talent is wonderful.
-Everyone’s so talented, but those three have a particular beautiful place in my heart!”

-Joe Black also revealed the Drag Race UK moment you didn’t see with Elizabeth Hurley following her exit from the show, saying: “There is one [moment], and I say this because I wanted to use it on a poster, but it didn’t get used.”
+Following her exit, Joe Black revealed the Drag Race UK moment you didn’t see with Elizabeth Hurley, saying: “There is one [moment], and I say this because I wanted to use it on a poster, but it didn’t get used.”

+A new episode will drop on BBC iPlayer on Thursday 21st January, and will see the remaining RuPaul’s Drag Race UK contestants take to the stage once again.

 Drag Race UK’s A’Whora revealed the “secret weapon” she’s bringing to the competition, and Tia Kofi revealed how Doctor Who inspires her drag, saying: “I am a massive geek and I like to think that I’m a glamorous geek so I try and use some of those geeky influences in my drag.”

-As the race continues, here’s everything you need to know about Drag Race UK season two, including which queens are still in the competition and who sashayed away.
+Here’s everything you need to know about Drag Race UK season two, as the race continues.
+Hunny, you’re in for a ride!

 RuPaul’s Drag Race UK season 2 release date and start time

-The first episode of Drag Race UK season two landed on BBC Three, which is available on BBC iPlayer, on January 14th at 7pm.
+The second episode of Drag Race UK season will be available to stream on BBC iPlayer from 7pm on Thursday 21st January.

-The next episode will be available on the streaming service on January 21st.
+RuPaul shared a glimpse at the new episode on the official Twitter page.

+In the clip, Mama Ru can be seen saying: “Welcome to Rupaul’s Rat Race.
+It’s a dog eat dog world, and you’re going to need more than nine lives to survive.
+So get ready to chew up that scenery – officially!”

 Filming on the series began back in March, however production was quickly interrupted by COVID-19.